tushiwei/demo/README.md

 Steps to run:
 1. In a terminal: install json-server: npm install -g json-server
 2. Cd to the folder where db.json located, run json-server db.json, the Rest API is up with port localhost: 3000.
-3. Open a new terminal, change to project root, then run: ng serve --open to run the app under Angular Dev Web.
+3. Open a new terminal, change to project root, then run: npm install ng serve --open to run the app under Angular Dev Web.